Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 Scalability

 Cloud APIs abstract this - you just need to watch your rate limits.
-For high-throughput scenarios, you may have to request higher quotas or pay for enterprise tiers (as shown in Table 3, some go very high).
+For high-throughput scenarios, you may have to request higher quotas or pay for enterprize tiers.
 Self-hosting requires scaling out infrastructure.
-The good news is LLM workloads scale horizontally - if you need to handle N concurrent calls, you can run N (or fewer, if each can handle multiple threads) instances of the model.
+The good news is LLM workloads scale horizontally, so if you need to handle N concurrent calls, you can run N (or fewer, if each can handle multiple threads) instances of the model.
 Tools like Kubernetes or auto-scaling groups in cloud can spin up more instances when load increases.
 The latency difference is that cloud API calls might go to geographically load-balanced servers, whereas if you self-host in one region, global users might experience more network latency (unless you deploy servers in multiple regions).
 For a voice agent, this is usually minor compared to generation time.

 Tool Integration and Function Calling